MARKET SNAPSHOT: Tech Stocks Set To Lead Downturn For U.S. Stocks A Day After Dow Smashes Through 24,000

 What are stock futures doing?

-Futures for the Dow Jones Industrial Average lost 33 points, or 0.1%, to 24,241, after finishing above the 24,000 mark for the first time ever on Thursday.
+Futures for the Dow Jones Industrial Average dropped around 71 points, or 0.3%, to 24,204, after finishing above the 24,000 mark for the first time ever on Thursday.
 For the week, the blue-chip benchmark was on track for a 3% rally as of Thursday's close, which would be the biggest one-week jump since December last year.

 Read: Where to stash your money when this bull market makes you sweat (http://www.marketwatch.com/story/where-to-stash-your-money-when-this-bull-market-makes-you-sweat-2017-11-30)